» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 For Topical Treatment

-If exudate is present and tympanic membrane intact, an ear wash such as Epiotic, OtiClens, OtiRinse, or warmed normal saline (preservative-free sterile saline for contact lenses may be used, or for a saline solution at home mix 1 teaspoon of salt in 1 pint of warm water) may be used to flush ear.
+If exudate is present and tympanic membrane intact, an ear wash such as Epiotic, OtiClens, OtiRinse, or warmed preservative-free normal saline (for a saline solution at home mix 1 teaspoon of salt in 1 pint of warm water) may be used to flush ear.

 If an acetic acid is required in the solution the following may be used: Otic Clear, Otocetic, or AloCetic.